TechTalk.

 If you’ve got an Intel CPU, gently place the CPU so that all the indents on your CPU line up with those on the socket.
 Or, if you’ve got an AMD CPU, line up the triangles on the corner of the socket and the CPU.

 Once you’ve placed your CPU in the socket, close the tray by locking the metal arm back into its original position.
+Don’t force the arm.
+If you’re trying to force it in, it’s quite likely you haven’t got it lined up properly.
+To get the CPU socket arm down into its final spot, it will involve a little gentle pressure.

-Install your SSD storage
+Install your M.2 SSDs

-If you’re using M.2 SSDs, this is the point where we add them to your motherboard.
 First thing’s first – check the motherboard’s manual.
 Which M.2 slots does it say to use first?
-Follow their advice.
+Follow their advice to keep your PC working at its best.

 If your M.2 slots have protective thermal guards on them, remove them and put them to one side.
-Now you can slot in your M.2 SSDs – they should slide in with a little gentle force.
-Make sure that they’re in the right position and then screw each M.2 SSD down with the right screws included with your motherboard.
+Now you can slot in your M.2 SSDs – they should slide in with a little gentle pressure.
+Make sure that they’re in the right position and then screw each M.2 SSD down with the screws included with your motherboard.

 Those thermal guards we set aside?
 Place them back on top of each M.2 SSD and screw them back into place.